zubbihawk1/infactopedia/src/content/about/index.md

     description: "We strive to deliver content that is not only informative but also engaging, making the process of learning an enjoyable and enriching experience."

   - title: "Community of Learners"
     description: "Infactopedia is not just a solo expedition; it's a community of like-minded individuals who share a passion for learning.
-Join our discussions, share your thoughts, and be a part of a community."
+Be a part of our community."

 ---